 In creating a schedule for the resident, the training director works closely with the resident and the department managers.
 At least one-half of the resident's time (approximately 20 hours per week) is spent providing direct services to patients.
 Services may include but are not limited to neuropsychological evaluation, sports concussion assessment and management, multidisciplinary consultation, and patient and caregiver psychoeducation.
-The remaining hours are spent in activities such as supervision (minimum 4 hours per week, including 1 hour of group supervision), journal club pertaining to clinical topics (1 hour per week), multidisciplinary case conferences, completion of a scholarly program evaluation or research project, local and regional didactic seminars, and grand rounds.
-Our program partners with the UC Davis Medical Center, Department of Neurology, for monthly neuropsychology didactics, Clinical Pathological Conference and Neurology Grand Rounds which residents are required to attend.
-This monthly didactic series is offered virtually and when in-person, is at the Ambulatory Care Center, located at 4860 Y St, Sacramento, CA 95817.
+The remaining hours are spent in activities such as individual supervision, multidisciplinary case conferences, completion of a scholarly program evaluation or research project, local and regional didactic seminars and grand rounds.
+Our program partners with the UC Davis Medical Center, Department of Neurology, for monthly neuropsychology didactics, Clinical Pathological Conference and Neurology Grand Rounds.
 Neuropsychology residents also have the opportunity to provide vertical supervision to practicum students on assessment cases.